 - Psalm 12.1, 2

-There are but two families of human beings: those who embrace the truth of God, and those who walk the treacherous paths of the lie.
-Whatever is not of truth – not of God, and Christ, and the Scriptures – is from the father of lies, and leads to disappointment, disillusionment, despair, and death.
+Colum understand that there are but two families of human beings: those who embrace the truth of God, and those who walk the treacherous paths of the lie.
+Whatever is not of truth—not of God, and Christ, and the Scriptures—is from the father of lies, and leads to disappointment, disillusionment, despair, and death.

-The truth, of course, is to be known only in Christ Jesus.
+The truth, as Colum knew, is to be known only in Christ Jesus.
 He is the truth (Jn.
 14.6); He proclaims the truth (Jn.
 8.45); and His Word, which is also the Word of the Father, is truth (Jn.
 17.17).
 The more we are transformed into the image of Jesus, the more His truth will shape our lives and fill our words, and the more our world will thus be filled up with Him (Eph.
 4.10).

 Like Colum and the monks of Iona, we are ambassadors of the Kingdom and emissaries of truth to an age that desperately needs relief from the deceptions, half-truths, and outright lies that are foisted on them every day from a wide variety of sources.
 Colum, Beccán rejoiced to tell us, was the spearcast of truth into the arrayed forces of the lie.
 And he prevailed to see many break free of the lie and enter the truth that is in Jesus.

 But only if we begin our day and live each moment of it grounded in the truth.

 The struggle for truth continues in our day.
 Truth in how we see the world, how we relate to one another, what we talk about, what we aspire to know and achieve, what we make and love and obey.
 Colum was a spearcast against the lie, and so we have been called and sent as weapons of truth into our own Personal Mission Field.
 We must prepare well every day if we are to make progress against the lie.